Expect to have hope rekindled is a wonderful attitude to have.

 There are lots of sayings about hoping for the best and preparing for the worst.
 That’s not bad advice, but in preparing for the worst we sometimes get too focused on the bad outcomes and forget the hope part.

 Hope is a wondrous thing.
 It powers the athletes who work to win the race or the game or go to the Olympics.
-It motivates the singer, songwriter, poet, and all creators when they struggle to put their ideas into their chosen art form.
-It’s what you whisper when you hope that special project pleases the boss or that that special person you met finds you special, too.
+The singer, songwriter, poet, and all creators struggle to put their ideas into their chosen art form because they have hope.
+Hope is what you whisper when you need that special project to please the boss or that special person you met to find you special, too.